uvray46/Capstone-2-Supply-Chain-Forecasting/README.md

 3. **Simulation of Strategic Scenarios:** Leveraging the Random Forest model, various strategic scenarios were simulated to predict the potential impacts of different decisions, such as infrastructure improvements or economic policy changes.
 This simulation provided a practical framework for forecasting revenue outcomes, offering valuable insights into how specific actions could enhance supply chain performance and economic resilience.

-# Data Wrangling
-> * Merging Datasets: The economic and logistics datasets were merged on the 'Country Name' column, ensuring that all relevant features were aligned.
-> * Handling Missing Data: Missing values in the dataset were managed using median imputation for numerical features and appropriate strategies for categorical data.
-> * Feature Engineering: New features were engineered by combining existing variables to better capture the nuances of the global supply chain.
-For example, a composite score was created by averaging the LPI and infrastructure scores.

 # Exploratory Data Analysis (EDA)
 EDA provided critical insights into the data distribution, relationships between variables, and potential data quality issues.